pangeacyber/pangea-extensions-firebase/storage-file-intel/README.md

 * Cloud Function memory: Memory of the function responsible of zipping files.
 Choose how much memory to give to the function that zips files.
 (For large files we recommend using a minimum of 2GB).

+* SMS Notification Phone Number: An E.164 formatted phone number to send SMS notifications to when a file is deemed malicious.
+This requires that the Twilio Send Message Extension is installed and that this the 'firebase.extensions.twilio.send.sms' event is enabled below.